emmercm/www/src/blog/_shell-command-throttling.md

 You can throttle how often a command executes by remembering its last execution time.

 Recently, I've been adding [pre-command hooks](/blog/automatically-execute-code-before-after-unix-commands) in [my dotfiles](https://github.com/emmercm/dotfiles) to update various tools before executing them.
-Many tools don't have the ability to auto-update themselves, or won't under certain circumstances (e.g. [Claude Code](https://code.claude.com/docs/en/setup#auto-updates) won't auto-update itself if it was installed via a package manager).
+Many tools can update themselves, but ma

 This has been working great, but I launch some of these tools many times in a day, and I don't want to pay the cost of attempting an update on every launch.
 So I added a Bash function to my dotfiles that can "throttle" commands: